 Top Universal Remote Brands and Models Reviewed: Our Picks

-As experts at LTVBC, we’ve seen countless remotes come and go.
+As experts at LTVBC, we have seen countless remotes come and go.
 Here are some of the most prominent options, considering both current market availability and enduring popularity.

 The Legacy Pick: Logitech Harmony (and its enduring appeal)